Frequently Asked Questions

 What is gua sha?

 Gua sha (pronounced 'gwah sah' or 'gwah shah') is a form of massage uses spoons or other small objects to break up adhesions, move lymph and refresh blood in the muscle.
-In chiropractic work this is known as instrument assisted soft tissue massage (IAST).
+In chiropractic work this is known as instrument assisted soft tissue massage (IAST) or abrasion therapy.
 At the first hearing of skin scraping, as its sometimes known, many people shy away from this modality but after trying it for the first time have enjoyed the feeling and benefits.
 Because the body has different levels, Gua Sha is done at different depths depending on the illness.
 Most often Gua Sha is used for musculoskeletal injury and does not need to be very deep however some illnesses will need a deeper sort of pressure.
 After the treatment there may be redness or even a sort of bruising on the skin.
 Like cupping therapy, this is the desired result of a successful therapy and completely normal.
 Note that this discoloration will recede after a few days but ask your practitioner about and concerns you may have before and/or after the treatment.

 Does New hope OM submit insurance claims?

-We are happy to say that we now accept HSA payments.
-Generally, however,, acupuncture is not covered by most health insurance providers for many conditions and New Hope OM is not set up at this moment to file insurance claims.
+The short answer is no, we do not file insurance claims for our clients.
+Generally, however, acupuncture is covered by most health insurance providers for many conditions and New Hope OM is not set up at this moment to file insurance claims.
 Patients are encouraged to fill out an insurance claim with their carrier to determine if acupuncture is covered.
-You will be offered an option to receive a receipt at the end of the treatment of your visit to file with your insurance carrier.
-We are now able to afforded CPT codes to file with your medical insurance provider.
+You will be offered an option to receive a receipt at the end of the treatment of your visit including all CPT codes used to file with your medical insurance provider.
 Additionally NHOM offers Prompt Pay Packages to reduce the out of pocket cost when not working with your insurance provider.